S-premium/Public_Library_System/README.md

 ## System Overview & Purpose:
 Many of the local public libraries still rely on manual logbooks or outdated, unmaintained systems.
 This leads to misplaced book tracking, data entry errors, and open vulnerabilities where user information can be leaked or modified.

 Our system bridges this gap by creating a secure, automated web application.
-It handles everyday library tasks—like cataloging books, checking availability, and processing loans, while embedding security checks directly into the code.
-The goal is to move the pilot library in Iloilo away from vulnerable paper processes into a secure, digital workflow.
+It handles everyday library tasks like cataloging books and checking availability while embedding security checks directly into the code.
+The goal is to move the manual library in Iloilo away from vulnerable paper processes into a secure, digital workflow.

 ## Key System Features: